proxylity/examples/multi-modal/readme.md

 export EXECUTION_ID="{your execution ID here}"
 ```

-We can verify the state machine execution is there and waiting to be resumed by make a GET request to the `poll` endpoint (make sure you have copy and pasted your execution ID into an envar, per above):
+We can verify the state machine execution is there and waiting to be resumed by making a GET request to the `poll` endpoint (make sure you have copy and pasted your execution ID into an environment variable, per above):

 ```bash
 curl "${API_ENDPOINT}/poll?executionId=${EXECUTION_ID}" -H "x-api-key: ${API_KEY}"